Trade Stock Indices

 These are examples of trade strategies that can be used individually or combined.

-Every trading strategy should provide clear guidelines about when to enter & exit a buy/sell trade, how much loss can be accepted if the market moves in the other direction & how much profit is expected.
+Every trading strategy should provide clear guidelines about when to enter & exit a buy/sell trade, how much loss can be accepted if the market moves & heads in the other direction & how much profit is expected.
 Following these simple Technical Analysis guidelines can help you become successful on indices trading.

 Stock Index Broker